Khaaz/AxonCore/docs/Structures/Command.md

 <a name="Command+execute"></a>

 ### command.execute(object) ⇒ <code>Promise.&lt;CommandResponse&gt;</code>
-Execute method to override in all commands child.
+Override this method in all Command child.
+Main method - command logic being executed when the command is actually ran.

 **Kind**: instance method of [<code>Command</code>](#Command)
 **Returns**: <code>Promise.&lt;CommandResponse&gt;</code> - Returns a CommandResponse that will be used to create the CommandContext